rsksmart/rootstock-integration-tests/README.md

 b. `EXCLUDE_CASES=file3,file4 npm test`

 which will test everything under `tests` except for test scripts that begin with either `file3` or `file4`.

+Patterns match either the bare filename or the path relative to `tests/`, so a group folder can be used as a qualifier:

+- `INCLUDE_CASES=01_powpeg/` — run only the powpeg group (including its `extra/`).
+- `EXCLUDE_CASES=01_powpeg/extra` — skip the powpeg extras.
+- `INCLUDE_CASES=01_powpeg/01` — a numeric prefix qualified by its folder.

+Since file numbering is folder-local, a number-only pattern like `01-` can match files in several folders.
+Use the descriptive part of the filename or a path-qualified pattern to disambiguate.

 ## Running the tests on an existing running bitcoind and/or federate node(s)